SugarBroom-Studios/.github/profile/README.md

 We’ve had the privilege of working with numerous small businesses across various industries.
 Here are some examples of our work:

-- **[Project 1: Garnavillo Mini-Mart](www.garnavillominimart.com)**: A modern, responsive website that showcases the Convinece products and location.
+- **[Project 1: Garnavillo Mini-Mart](www.garnavillominimart.com)**: A modern, responsive website that showcases the convience stores products and location.
 - **[Project 2: Joe's Pizza Guttenberg](www.joespizzaguttenberg.com)**: A stylish website with a host of features.
 - **[Project 3: Deep Blue Sea Food](www.deepblueseafoodllc.com)**: A professional website that helps owner get clients and leads on producs he has in stock.